python/cpython/Doc/library/graphlib.rst

 .. exception:: CycleError

-   Subclass of :exc:`ValueError` raised by :meth:`TopologicalSorter.prepare` if cycles exist in the working graph.
-If multiple cycles exist, only one undefined choice among them will be reported and included in the exception.
+   Subclass of :exc:`ValueError` raised by :meth:`TopologicalSorter.prepare` if cycles exist in the graph.

-   The detected cycle can be accessed via the second element in the :attr:`~CycleError.args` attribute of the exception instance and consists in a list of nodes, such that each node is, in the graph, an immediate predecessor of the next node in the list.
-In the reported list, the first and the last node will be the same, to make it clear that it is cyclic.
+   The detected cycle can be accessed via the second element in the :attr:`~CycleError.args` attribute of the exception instance:
+   ``cycle_error.args[1]``.
+It consists of a list of nodes where each node has an edge to the previous node in the list.
+The first and last nodes in the list are the same node and so it forms a complete cycle.

+   If multiple cycles exist, only one of them will be detected and reported in the exception.